Planning on heading to Phillip Island for the Moto GP for the first time? Fantastic.

 Spending Time in Phillip Island Before or After?

-Here’s a few more suggestions of things to do around Phillip Island if you’d like to spend a couple of days there before or after the Moto GP.
+In saying that though, there is plenty more to Phillip Island than just motorsport… Did I mention the pengiuns?… I’ve put together a few of my suggestions of other things to do around Phillip Island if you’d like to spend a couple of days there before or after the Moto GP.

 MotoGP Phillip Island Tips